SotaYoshida/NuclearToolkit.jl/docs/src/contributing.md

 end
 ```

-When you want to add a new API to the package, which can be called in Julia REPL, you need to export it `src/NuclearToolkit.jl`.
+When you want to add a new API to the package, which can be called in Julia REPL, you need to export it at `src/NuclearToolkit.jl`.

 ## LICENSE